HathorNetwork/rfcs/projects/hathor-wallet-mobile/0001-dev-settings.md

 # Drawbacks
 [drawbacks]: #drawbacks

 By making it available for all users we are adding the risk of possible scams to occur.
-Despite all the mitigations like the "Risk disclaimer" page and the warning notice in the "Custom settings" page, we can't avoid it of happen.
-If the scams becoming a problem we may need to restrict the access to the "Danger Area" in the "Settigs" page possibly using the Unleash feature activation.
+Despite all the mitigations like the "Risk disclaimer" page and the warning notice in the "Custom settings" page, we can't avoid it of happening.
+If the scams becoming a problem we may need to restrict the access to the "Dev Settings" in the "Settigs" page possibly using the Unleash feature activation.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+### Conceal the Dev Settings

 We could conceal the dev settings and make it appear only with a special procedure like tap 3 times in the Hathor title in the about page.
 However, this approaches creates unecessary difficulties when we want more engagemente from the dev comunity.